Sorry, no posts matched your criteria.

 The takeaway

-Now you’ve got the full lowdown on what mineral SPFs are, why they have a slight advantage over chemical sunscreens , the downsides and how you can fix them, as well as being armed with expert top picks – what are you waiting for?
+Now you’ve got the full lowdown on what mineral SPFs are, whether they have a slight advantage over chemical sunscreens for your particular skin type, the downsides and how you can fix them, as well as being armed with expert top picks – what are you waiting for?

 Get *glowing* (responsibly!)